-On July 3, 2012, we acquired the Crossroads processing plant and associated gathering system from Penn Virginia Resource Partners, L.P. for \$63.0 million.
+On July 3, 2012, we acquired the Crossroads processing plant and associated gathering system from Penn Virginia Resource Partners, L.P. for \$63 million.
 The acquisition was financed at closing with borrowings under our revolving credit facility.
-The Crossroads system, located in the southeastern portion of Harrison County in East Texas, includes approximately 8 miles of gas gathering pipeline, an 80 MMcf/d cryogenic processing plant, approximately 20 miles of NGL pipeline and a 50% ownership interest in an approximately 11-mile residue gas pipeline, or CrossPoint Pipeline, LLC, which we have accounted for as an unconsolidated affiliate using the equity method.
+The Crossroads system, located in the southeastern portion of Harrison County in East Texas, includes approximately 8 miles of gas gathering pipeline, an 80 MMcf/d cryogenic processing plant, approximately 20 miles of NGL pipeline and a 50% ownership interest in an approximately 11-mile residue gas pipeline, or CrossPoint Pipeline, LLC, which we accounted for as an unconsolidated affiliate using the equity method.
 The Crossroads system is a part of our East Texas system, which is included in our Natural Gas Services segment.

-We have accounted for the Crossroads business combination based on estimates of the fair value of assets acquired and liabilities assumed, including: property, plant and equipment; the equity investment in CrossPoint Pipeline, LLC; a liability for a firm transportation agreement which expires in 2015; and a gas purchase agreement under which a portion of those firm transportation payments are recoverable.
-Expected cash payments and receipts have been recorded at their estimated fair value and are included in other current liabilities, other long-term liabilities, and accounts receivable as of the acquisition date.
-The preliminary estimates of the fair value of identifiable assets acquired and liabilities assumed are subject to revisions, which may result in adjustments to the preliminary values as additional information relative to the fair value of assets and liabilities becomes available.
-The values assigned to the assets acquired and liabilities assumed may change in subsequent financial statements pending the final estimates of fair value.
+We accounted for the Crossroads business combination based on estimates of the fair value of assets acquired and liabilities assumed, including: property, plant and equipment; the equity investment in CrossPoint Pipeline, LLC; a liability for a firm transportation agreement which expires in 2015; and a gas purchase agreement under which a portion of those firm transportation payments are recoverable.
+Expected cash payments and receipts were recorded at their estimated fair value and are included in other current liabilities, other long-term liabilities, and accounts receivable as of the acquisition date.
 The following table summarizes the aggregate consideration and fair value of the identifiable assets acquired and liabilities assumed in the acquisition of Crossroads as of the acquisition date:

 July 3, 2012

-(Millions)
+(Mil llions)

-Aggregate consideration \$63.0
+Aggregate consideration \$ 63

-Accounts receivable \$ 4.2
+Accounts receivable \$ 4

-Property, plant and equipment 63.1
+Property, plant and equipment 63

-Investments in unconsolidated affiliates 6.1
+Investments in unconsolidated affiliates 6

-Other current liabilities (4.1)
+Other current liabilities (4)

-Other long-term liabilities (6.3)
+Other long-term liabilities (6)

-Total \$63.0
+Total \$ 63